-Three-month and nine-month periods ended September 30, 2023 and 2022 (in US Dollars unless otherwise noted)
+Notes to the Condensed Interim Consolidated Financial Statements Three-month and twelve-month period ended December 31, 2023 and 2022 (in US Dollars unless otherwise noted)

 3. BASIS OF PREPARATION:

 Statement of compliance:

 These condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standard Board ("IASB") in accordance with IAS 34, Interim Financial Reporting.